Number: Hypercomplex numbers

+Quaternions have proven particularly useful for computation of rotations in three dimensions.
+For example, they are used in control systems for rockets and aircraft, as well as for robotics, computer visualization, navigation, and animation.
+Octonions appear to have a deeper theoretical connection with physics, particularly in string theory, M-theory and supergravity.

 Transfinite numbers

 For dealing with infinite sets, the natural numbers have been generalized to the ordinal numbers and to the cardinal numbers.
 The former gives the ordering of the set, while the latter gives its size.
 For finite sets, both ordinal and cardinal numbers are identified with the natural numbers.
 In the infinite case, many ordinal numbers correspond to the same cardinal number.

 Nonstandard numbers

 Hyperreal numbers are used in non-standard analysis.
 The hyperreals, or nonstandard reals (usually denoted as *R), denote an ordered field that is a proper extension of the ordered field of real numbers R and satisfies the transfer principle.
 This principle allows true first-order statements about R to be reinterpreted as true first-order statements about *R.

 Superreal and surreal numbers extend the real numbers by adding infinitesimally small numbers and infinitely large numbers, but still form fields.